dotClique/globingular/globingular/README.md

 The RestApi module handles the actual logic of the server endpoints that the desktop-client can contact for loading and storing app-state.
 The API is restful, which means that each request stands for itself, and state isn't stored between requests.

 ### RestServer module
 The RestServer module sets up a webserver that the desktop-client can connect in order to access the RestApi.

-Restserver can be run using the `mvn exec:java -pl restserver` command.
+For instructions on launching the server, see [Build and launch](#build-and-launch).

 ### Integrationtests module
 The Integrationtests module does tests on several modules, and looks at how they work together.
 It tests how UI and restserver modules work together.